neurolib-dev/neurolib/README.md

 📝 <a href="#how-to-cite">Cite</a> the following paper if you use `neurolib` for your own research:

-**Reference:** Cakan, C., Jajcay, N. & Obermayer, K. neurolib: A Simulation Framework for Whole-Brain Neural Mass Modeling.
+> Cakan, C., Jajcay, N. & Obermayer, K. neurolib: A Simulation Framework for Whole-Brain Neural Mass Modeling.
 [Cogn.
 Comput.
 (2021)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007822).

 The figure below shows a schematic of how a brain network is constructed: